-5 Best Padded Shorts for Skateboarding & Buying Guide!
+5 Best Padded Shorts for Skateboarding (for Kids and Adults)

 Padded shorts are a game changer.
 Back when I started to skateboard I didn’t have any protection around my waist and bum.
 I kept getting sore muscles, bruises and sometimes cuts from landing on my bum and hip all the time.
 It sucked hardcore.